Adyen/adyen-magento2/README.md

 * Variant

 ## Requirements
-This plugin is compatible with Magento 2.4.8
+This plugin is compatible with Magento version 2.4.8 only.

 ## Releases